verbb/social-poster/README.md

 > ## Social Poster for Craft 2.x is now retired.
 >
 > ### This plugin has reached its end-of-life as of January 31st, 2019.
 As such, no support will be provided for its functionality.
 You are free to continue to use it, and the license allows you to fork it and make changes as required.
-Be sure to check out the [Craft 3.x version](https://github.com/verbb/social-poster/craft-3) with new features and ongoing support.
+The Craft 3.x will be available in the coming weeks (as fast as we can).
 >

 # Social Poster Plugin for Craft CMS